MicrosoftDocs/azure-devops-docs/docs/user-guide/source-control.md

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

-A source control system also called a *version control* system, allows developers to collaborate on code and track changes.
+A source control system, also called a *version control* system, allows developers to collaborate on code and track changes.
 Source control is an essential tool for multi-developer projects.

 Our systems support two types of source control: Git (distributed) and Team Foundation Version Control (TFVC).
 TFVC is a centralized, client-server system.
 In both Git and TFVC, you can check in files and organize files in folders, branches, and repositories.